The browser extension JSON format is the standard localization format used by browser extensions for Chrome, Firefox, Edge and Safari.

 --uploadPath ./_locales/en/messages.json

---uploadOptions INCLUDE_DESCRIPTIONS
+--uploadOptions UPDATE_DESCRIPTIONS

-Learn more about uploading translations with CLI.
+Learn more about uploading translations with CLI and about code vs. translator descriptions.

 Download translation files